harrisonized/harrison-functions/docs/README.md

 pip install rinohtype
 ```

 Use `make html` to build the docs website.
 Then, navigate to `build/html/index.html` to read the docs.

-Note that these docs are meant to be an encyclopedic reference, and that example notebooks will be added at a future date.
+Note: these docs are meant to be an encyclopedic reference.
+Example notebooks will be added in the future to highlight how to use some of the plotting functions.